A better “Statement on AI Risk?”

 - [5] says the median AI expert sees a 5% chance of “future AI advances causing human extinction or similarly permanent and severe disempowerment of the human species” and a 10% chance of “human inability to control future advanced AI systems causing human extinction or similarly permanent and severe disempowerment of the human species.”

 - [6] says the 2023 foreign aid was $62 billion, but only includes $16 billion to Ukraine.
 [7] puts “Ukraine aid bills for FY 2023” at $60 billion.
-It's unclear how these numbers fit together or overlap, but we feel $100 billion is a good rough estimate.
+It's unclear how these numbers fit together or overlap, but our guess is that [7] includes obligations for the future.

 - ^